CristianAndreoli94/MPI-K-Means-Clustering/README.md

 cd Parallel
 mpirun --hostfile hostfile -np 8 ./main --dataset Dataset.txt --max-iter 5
 ```

+The program:

+- reads the dataset from given path,
+- runs K-Means for at most MAXITERATION iterations (or until convergence),
+- prints basic timing information to stdout.

 Make sure that -np does not exceed the total number of slots declared in the hostfile.